-The horse is not responding to the being, it is responding to the leadership actions.
+The horse is not responding to the being presenting the actions, it is responding to the leadership actions.
 The being just happens to be the representation of those actions and the horse responds accordingly.

 With determined challengers like yours one must be equally determined and willing to do whatever it takes to get the horse to comply with your wishes.
 It is only when his herd position is challenged and overcome that he will begin to acknowledge your leadership.

 Be very careful when using herd dynamics with this horse.
 Be sure that you are single minded and resolved to address his respect issues and wear appropriate safety equipment and use great caution in working with him.
 Do not let him any where near you until he is showing you the respect you want.

 If two horses in a herd both want the same position they will meet head on and fight it out.
 The one who is the most determined and able to win will do so.
 They will not care whether they kill the other or not.
 They will slug and bite it out until one, or both, dies or quits.

 To unseat a higher ranked horse, or one who is trying to be higher ranked one must fight it out with them.
 But, just in case you don't realize it, you'll come out a very sorry second if you go head to head with them.